Boosting Positive Emotions at Home

-In this time of social distancing and COVID-19 craziness, it may seem like happiness is at the bottom of everyone’s supply list.
-However, during these difficult times, positive emotions (e.g. happiness, joy and gratitude) are more vital than ever1.
+Positive emotions (e.g. happiness, joy and gratitude) are vital for wellbeing and health1.
 Feeling good isn’t just a luxury, it’s an important part of thriving.
 Just like physical exercise is good for our health, mental exercises that boost positive emotions can help us decrease stress2, feel more resilient1, think and act more flexibly3, and feel more connected to others4.
 Positive emotions also improve our physical health, and may even help our immune system5!
-If you or your family are feeling a little cramped at home—or just looking for a burst of good feelings—consider trying 1 of these 3 at-home exercises, which research suggests can increase positive emotions that may contribute to long-term thriving.
+If you or your family are looking for a burst of good feelings—consider trying 1 of these 3 at-home exercises, which research suggests can increase positive emotions that may contribute to long-term thriving.

 Activity 1: Take a gratitude walk6.